HOME

 English Apples - Annie Elizabeth

-Raised 1857 by Samuel Greatorex, magistrates clerk, Avenue Rd, Leicester.
-Named to commemmorate his baby daughter who died 1866.
-Introduced by Harrisons a few years later.
+The tree was raised from a pip planted in 1857 by Samuel Greatorex, magistrate's clerk, Avenue Rd, Leicester.
+It was named to commemmorate his baby daughter who died in 1866.
+It was introduced by Harrisons a few years later.
+Samuel, his first wife Anne and his child are all buried in the local churchyard, St. Mary Magdalene.

 HOGG said the following in 1884: